amagioss/slv/website/docs/command-reference/vault/put.md

 # Put a Secret
 Add a secret into a vault

+> **Before you begin:** You need to have a vault created.
+If you haven't created a vault yet, see [Create a New Vault](/docs/command-reference/vault/new).
 #### General Usage:
 ```bash
 slv vault --vault <PATH_TO_VAULT> put [flags]